-This section provides information about binary protein-protein interactions.
+This subsection of the ‘Interaction’ section provides information about binary protein-protein interactions.
 The data presented in this section are a quality-filtered subset of binary interactions automatically derived from the IntAct database.
 It is updated on a monthly basis.
 Each binary interaction is displayed on a separate line.

 We report the name of the interacting protein in the ‘With’ column along with the UniProtKB accession number of the interacting protein in the ‘Entry’ column.
 The latter may be the identifier of a specific isoform which participates in the interaction.
 The ’#Exp’ column indicates the number of experiments in the IntAct database which support the interaction, while the ‘IntAct’ column contains the IntAct database accession numbers of the two interacting proteins.
 Specific information regarding the interaction may be present in the ‘Notes’ column.